aspk/askedagain/README.md

 * For each tag, use Min-Hashing and Locality Sensitive Hashing (Jaccard Similarity) to bucket similar questions
 * Use an additional similarity metric + feedback from flagged questions to determine potential duplicates

-### Incoming Flagging Events for Stack Overflow Questions
-* Separate flagging events into those flagged by ordinary users and those flagged by moderators/high reputation users (for simulation's sake)
-* Use flagged "duplicate" questions as an accuracy metric for correctly identified duplicate questions -> Normalize, clean, and tokenize this question
-* Obtain some kind of metric - to be determined at the moment, likely probability based - that offers insight for recognizing a duplicate questions ( this might be on the more machine learning side of things and add unnecessary complexity? still need to flesh this out)
-* [ large body of NLP research which can be used to implement custom duplicate question recognition - for the sake of time I used this metric ] - many of these algorithsm rely on feedback to improve themselves.
-We've designed this as a feature in the data
-* Store these mysterious metrics in Redis - make available for query by the question pipeline

 ### User Interface
 * Allow duplicate questions to be sorted by tag